AbstractSDK/app-template/README.md

 ### Compiling

-Best to run `cargo update` to have synced versions just in case.

-You can compile your module by running the following command:
+You can compile your module(s) by running the following command:

 ```sh
 just wasm
 ```

 This should result in an artifacts directory being created in your project root.
 Inside you will find a `my_module.wasm` file that is your module’s binary.

 ### Testing

 You can test the module using the different provided methods.

-1. **Integration testing:** We provide an integration testing setup [here](./tests/integration.rs).
-You should use this to set up your environment and test the different execution and query entry-points of your module.
+1. **Integration testing:** We provide an integration testing setup in both contracts.
+The App tests can be found here [here](./contracts/app/tests/integration.rs).
+You can re-use the setup provided in this file to test different execution and query entry-points of your module.
 Once you are satisfied with the results you can try publishing it to a real chain.
-2. **Local Daemon:** Once you have confirmed that your module works as expected you can spin up a local node and deploy Abstract + your app onto the chain.
+2. **Local Daemon (Optional):** Once you have confirmed that your module works as expected you can spin up a local node and deploy Abstract + your app onto the chain.
 You need [Docker](https://www.docker.com/) installed for this step.
-You can do this by running the [test-local](./examples/test-local.rs) example, which uses a locally running juno daemon to deploy to.
+You can do this by running the [test-local](./contracts/app/examples/test-local.rs) example, which uses a locally running juno daemon to deploy to.
 You can setup local juno using `just juno-local` command.
 At this point you can also test your front-end with the contracts.

 Once testing is done you can attempt an actual deployment on test and mainnet.

 ### Publishing

-Before attempting to publish your app you need to add your mnemonic to the `.env` file. **Don't use a mnemonic that has mainnet funds for this.**
+Before attempting to publish your app you need to add your mnemonic to the `.env` file. **Don't use a mnemonic that has mainnet funds for testing.**

 <!-- It's also assumed that you have an account and module namespace claimed with this account before publishing.
 You can read how to do that [here](https://docs.abstract.money/4_get_started/5_abstract_client.html). -->
 Select from a wide range of [supported chains](https://orchestrator.abstract.money/chains/index.html) before proceeding.
 Make sure you've some balance enough to pay gas for the transaction.
-If the chain does not have gas, complete at least 1 transaction with your account before proceeding.

 You can now use `just publish {{chain-id}}` to run the [`examples/publish.rs`](./examples/publish.rs) script.
 The script will publish the app to the networks that you provided.
 Make sure you have enough funds in your wallet on the different networks you aim to publish on.